SWR offer sensible design solutions for the acoustic guitar amp market!

 Since a lot of acoustic guitar players sing as well it makes sense to accommodate for that should the venue be of a smaller size.

-Purists might even combine two microphone systems from the same instrument such as magnetic, piezo, internal contact microphone or even a condenser microphone inside the guitar or on a microphone stand in front of the guitar.
+Purists might even combine two microphone systems from the same instrument.
+This could be a magnetic, piezo, internal contact microphone, a condenser microphone inside the guitar or on a microphone stand in front of the guitar.